nextflow-io/training/docs/nf_template/4_pipeline.md

 While you could develop a module for this tool independently, you can save a lot of time and effort by leveraging nf-core modules and subworkflows.

 nf-core modules and subworkflows are written and maintained by the nf-core community.
 They are designed to be flexible but may require additional configuration to suit different use cases.
-Currently, there are more than [1200 nf-core modules](https://nf-co.re/modules) and [60 nf-core subworkflows](https://nf-co.re/subworkflows) (April 2024) available .
+Currently, there are more than [1200 nf-core modules](https://nf-co.re/modules) and [60 nf-core subworkflows](https://nf-co.re/subworkflows) (April 2024) available.

 Modules and subworkflows can be listed, installed, updated, removed, and patched using nf-core tooling.